 Insurer business size

-From an insurers point of view this "Jahresnettoprämie" equals the gross written premium (GWP).
+From an insurers point of view this "Jahresnettoprämie" (JNP or NYP) equals the gross written premium (GWP).
 This is the sum of premiums written witout insurance tax before deducted by ceded reinsurance premiums.
 This is a metric for determining the size of business of an insurer.